kheremos/linux_profiles/README.md

 ##### NOTE:
 I'm not fully respecting the intentions of the various configuration files.
-I should review the specific differences between them and tie into them,
+The specific differences between them should be reviewed and tied into,
-rather than blindly overriding all of them...
+rather than blindly overriding some of them...
 (Probably by adding source
 lines to the end of each that reference the versions in the repo.)
 [Dot files explained](http://mywiki.wooledge.org/DotFiles)

 This is no [Awesome-shell](https://github.com/alebcay/awesome-shell)

+Practices to evolve towards [Portable-Shell](http://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.69/html_node/Portable-Shell.html)